 Waking up in a place where you will be within walking distance from a scenic hiking destination or serene body of water is everyone’s dream.
 But those who live in the city can only achieve it by camping outdoors.
 However, sleeping in the wild may require you to sacrifice comfort unless you stay at an RV or a motorhome.
 If you plan to make several camping trips in the future, then investing in an RV should be part of your plan.

 You can use the RV as your home away from home while in the middle of the great outdoors.
 You may also use it to bring your car with you using tow bars for a more convenient trip.
-But before you visit your car dealer to buy an RV, here are the different types of RVs that you may choose from before reaching for your checkbook.
+But before you visit your car dealer to buy an RV, or start searching for a used trailer for sale, here are the different types of RVs that you may choose from before reaching for your checkbook.